Key Takeaways

 - Management Communication: Keep top management informed of high-risk areas concerning foodborne illness.

-What are the Key Areas of Hotel Hygiene and Sanitation?
+Types of Hygiene in the Hotel Industry: Key Areas of Hotel Cleanliness and Sanitation

 Clean and hygienic facilities can turn an average experience into an exceptional one and drive more business.
 Here are the key areas that you must focus on when creating your hospitality hygiene program, along with tips and free resources: